nyu-mlab/iot-inspector-client/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, file an Issue AND email the researchers at iot-inspector-study@nyu.edu.
+To report a vulnerability, email the researchers at iot-inspector-study@nyu.edu.

 If you do not hear a response from us within 48 hours, please follow up to make sure the research team sees your report.
 We will fix within 90 days after your report.